 Avoid Toxins: One of the functions of the liver is to filter chemicals from the bloodstream.
 Drugs and other forms of chemicals when taken or introduced to the body in the wrong proportion can be toxic.
 This is why we are advised to take drugs prescribed by a certified physician.

 Kick back the bottles: Alcoholic substances can damage your liver cells and even go as far as leaving scars on them.
 This can lead to Hepatitis C and Liver Cancer.
 To prevent this, discuss with your doctor about the right amount of Alcohol you can take if you must consume alcohol.

-Stay away from sharp Objects: Used needles and razors often contain droplets of bloods that might be infected with Hepatitis A or Hepatitis B. This is why it is advised not to share such objects and if for any reason you come in contact with another person’s blood, visit a healthcare centre immediately.
+Stay away from sharp Objects: Used needles and razors often contain droplets of blood that might be infected with Hepatitis A or Hepatitis B. This is why it is advised not to share such objects and if for any reason you come in contact with another person’s blood, visit a healthcare center immediately.

 Avoid Unprotected Sex: It is common to think that unprotected sex can only lead to Acquired Immune Deficiency Syndrome (AIDS).
 That is not the only disease you are preventing.
 Hepatitis A and Hepatitis B are also sexually transmittable.
 It is therefore advised to practice protected sex and stick to one partner.

 Vaccination: Hepatitis A and B are examples of Liver diseases that can be prevented through vaccines.
 If you haven’t been vaccinated against these diseases, endeavor to speak with your Family Physician on how to do so.